INSIDE: If your frustrated in your weight loss efforts yet lack the time for more exercise and strict meal planning, I have some good news for you!

 Turns out getting rid of the clutter in your life is just as important as getting rid of the sugar.
 Too much clutter can really make or break a healthy lifestyle, including your waistline.

 Lack of time, energy and motivation are the top three reasons people struggle with reaching their weight loss and fitness is goals.

 Did you know studies have shown a direct correlation between decluttering and weight loss?

 Because a cluttered space can cause a cluttered mind leaving you feeling more stressed and unable to make healthy choices.

 So, does this mean that organizing and decluttering your home can help you lose weight?

-I have been doing some deep thinking lately as to why we, as a society, struggle with sustainable weight loss and healthy living.
+I have been doing some deep thinking and research lately as to why we, as a society, struggle with sustainable weight loss and healthy living.

 I recently polled some of my followers and I found an interesting discovery.